mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 ###

 - :ref:`DeleteWorkspaces <algm-DeleteWorkspaces>` will delete a list of workspaces.
-- :ref:`LineProfile <algm-LineProfile>` will give the average of a workspace over the width of a horizontal or vertical line.
+- :ref:`LineProfile <algm-LineProfile>` will give a horizontal or vertical line profile over a workspace.

 Improved
 ########